 These blood cells transport oxygen around the body.
 If a person’s RBC count is too low, their tissues and organs do not receive enough oxygen.

 - dizziness or lightheadedness

 - chest pain

 - pallor, which will be more apparent in people with light skin

 Bone abnormalities may include lesions or areas of damage.
-They can lead to symptoms such as:
+They can lead to symptoms

 - bone pain, particularly in the back and hips